Ginette McDonald

-Ginette Denise McDonald ONZM (born 18 April 1952) is a New Zealand actor, and television producer and director, best known for her comedic alter ego, "Lyn of Tawa".
+Ginette Denise McDonald ONZM (born 18 April 1952) is a New Zealand actress, and television producer and director, best known for her comedic alter ego, "Lyn of Tawa".

 Early life

 McDonald was born in Wellington on 18 April 1952, the daughter of Joan Margaret McDonald (née Legg) and James Joseph McDonald, and educated at Erskine College.

 Acting career

 Beginning her professional acting career on stage and radio as a teenager, first appearing at Wellington's Downstage Theatre in 1967.
 McDonald made her New Zealand television debut in 1971 in an episode of the drama series Pukemanu.
 She then spent five years in London, where her television appearances included small parts in programmes including Harriet's Back in Town, Angels and The Nine Tailors, and the lead in the television play Sweeping Plains.
 She also appeared in the production of Don's Party at the Royal Court Theatre in 1975.

 Following her return to New Zealand in 1976, McDonald played the role of Shirley Paget in the television soap opera Close to Home.
 She also played Beryl in the original television adaptation of Roger Hall's play Glide Time.

 From the late 1970s McDonald's best-known character, "Lyn of Tawa", was seen on New Zealand television in her own series (the theme song to which was a remake of the instrumental tune "The Happy Organ"), as well as in a monologue during the 1981 Royal Variety Performance at the St James Theatre, Auckland.
 Lyn reappeared in the 1990s in In Search of the Great New Zealand Male and Visual Symphonies.

 In 1979, McDonald portrayed cheerful mother-to-be Sandra Allenby opposite Stephen Tozer in the tele-movie It's Your Child.
 She played the title character in the 1983 television drama Pioneer Women – Hera Ngoungou.
 In 1989 she appeared as Lady Guinevere Galaxy in the children's sci-fi television series Space Knights.

 During the 1990s, McDonald's acting credits included Dead Certs (1995) alongside Rawiri Paratene, Face Value – Her New Life (1995)—which she also produced—and Duggan (1999).
 She also presented the New Zealand version of the garden makeover show Ground Force from 1998 to 1999.
 She played June Ramsay in the 1997 production of Anthony McCarten's play Four Cities at Circa Theatre in Wellington.

 In the 2000s she has appeared in the one-woman play My Brilliant Divorce at Downstage, and as Rhonda in the 2011 tele-movie Rage, set during the 1981 Springbok tour.
 She also played the role of a marriage celebrant in the 2009 New Zealand movie Separation City.
+In 2022, she appeared in an episode of season 3 of My Life Is Murder.
 Her daughter Kate McGill is also an actress.
+In 2024, she appeared in The Rule of Jenny Pen.
+In 2025 she appeared in the science fiction comedy series Warren's Vortex as Mrs Schrodinger.